Watershed Voice launched on April 8, 2020 as an independent nonprofit online news magazine based in Three Rivers, Michigan.

 We update our website weekly through the efforts of our staff and citizen journalists from around the county and state.
 If you would like to submit a story for review and publication, click here.

 Mission: We aim to serve as a reputable source for local news and culture for communities across Southwest Michigan.
 We believe when citizens are informed on local issues they are more likely to be active members in their community.
 We work in direct contact with people affected by problems, and aim to listen and respond to our readers’ priorities and questions.
-We seek to highlight solutions to this area’s pressing concerns, in partnership with organizations and businesses that seek the same.
+We seek to highlight solutions to this area’s pressing concerns, in an effort to make our community a better place.

 Values: We value substantive reporting, quality over quantity, equity, and community.